lyxell/sjp/README.md

 closer to ~500 ms.

 In theory it is possible to construct inputs where the parser suffers from quadratic runtime behavior.
-This occurs when it has to construct long sequential lists of one AST node type, such as when a class has a lots of methods in a sequence or a compilation unit has lots of classes in a sequence.
+This occurs when the parser has to construct long sequential lists of one AST node type, such as when a class has a lots of methods in a sequence or a compilation unit has lots of classes in a sequence.
 If you need to parse such files you might run into issues.

 ## Example